 Related: Peripheral Arterial Disease: Don’t Ignore It

 Unfortunately, lifestyle management is often not enough to solve varicose vein problems.
+A number of procedures can help provide relief if you have trouble with veins.
+Some are surgical, while others consist of medications or injections.
 If you are still living in pain or if you start to develop complications, you’ll need to consider one of the following interventions.

 Most treatment methods for varicose veins involve closing off the vein in some way.
 In a procedure called sclerotherapy, your doctor injects the affected vein with a solution that causes the vein to close up and scar over.
 Generally, sclerotherapy is most suitable for smaller varicose veins and is helpful for reducing their cosmetic appearance.

 Sclerotherapy is low risk with few side effects.
 You can expect some temporary bruising and soreness.
-Occasionally a blood clot or headaches might occur from air bubbles because of the injection.
+Occasionally, a blood clot or headaches might occur from air bubbles because of the injection.
 Some patients might need more than one treatment for stubborn veins.

 Laser Treatment